1kmt/vtscan/README.md

 &nbsp;
 ### 3.&nbsp;&nbsp;Install the dependencies
 Need packages for working.
-If the package is not installed, install it using the following command.
+If the package is not installed, install it using the following command:
 ```
 python -m pip install requests
 python -m pip install selenium